pschool-in/curriculum/content/grammar/article/article-fillup-1-a-an.md

 ## Fill in the blanks (a, an)

-Click on the blank and choose the right article.`
+Click on the blanks and choose the right article.`

 ## (article-1)